Mentor Future Counselors With a PhD in Counselor Education and Supervision

 Career options may require additional experience, training, or other factors beyond the successful completion of this degree program.

-Read our PhD in Counselor Education and Supervision Program Outcomes Report.
+FAQ About Walden’s Online PhD in Counselor Education and Supervision

-Walden University’s PhD in Counselor Education and Supervision program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP), a specialized accrediting body recognized by the Council for Higher Education Accreditation (CHEA).
+Yes.
+The PhD in Counselor Education and Supervision program at Walden University is fully accredited by the Council for the Accreditation of Counseling and Related Educational Programs (CACREP).
+Additionally, Walden is accredited by the Higher Learning Commission.